YinLiLin/KAML/README.md

 ### Kinship file
 ***`KAML`*** requires a n×n relatedness matrix.
 By default, it is automatically calculated using choosed one type of three algorithms(
 ***"scale","center","vanraden"***
 ), but can be supplied in file by users.
-If in this case, the order of individuals for each row and each column in the file must correspond to phenotype file, no column and row names.
+If in this case, **the order of individuals for each row and each column in the file must correspond to phenotype file, no column and row names**.

 > `mouse.Kin.txt` ***(optional)***